Battery degradation in Perth: what the 10-year warranty actually guarantees

 How Perth's heat affects battery degradation

-High ambient temperatures accelerate chemical degradation in batteries.
-This is true for all lithium chemistries, including LFP.
+Heat accelerates chemical degradation in lithium batteries.
+All chemistries, including LFP.

-Practical impact: A battery in a well-ventilated, south-facing installation that runs at an average annual temperature of 28°C will degrade significantly more slowly than the same battery in a poorly ventilated garage that averages 35°C year-round.
+What this means in practice: A well-ventilated, south-facing install averaging 28°C annually degrades noticeably more slowly than the same battery sitting in a poorly ventilated garage averaging 35°C year-round.

 What battery warranties actually cover